arcadius/java-rest-api-web-container-benchmark/README.md

 This project compares:
 **Tomcat**, **Jetty**, **Grizzly** and **Undertow** in term of serving **JAX-RS** responses

+TO avoid any latency, the REST API does not try to access any backend service.

-There are 2 blog entries supporting this benchmark:
+There are 3 blog entries supporting this benchmark:

 - http://menelic.com/2016/01/06/java-rest-api-benchmark-tomcat-vs-jetty-vs-grizzly-vs-undertow/

 - and http://menelic.com/2016/01/25/java-rest-api-benchmark-tomcat-vs-jetty-vs-grizzly-vs-undertow-round-2/

+- and java-rest-api-benchmark-tomcat-vs-jetty-vs-grizzly-vs-undertow-round-3

 ##Setup